Typhoenix/Devops_Tooling_Website_Solution/devops_tooling.md

 ![](assets/9.png)

- -run this command to export
+ - run this command to export

 `sudo exportfs -arv`

 ```